angular/quickstart/README.md

 > * Verify that you are running at least node `v4.x.x` and npm `3.x.x` by running `node -v` and `npm -v` in a terminal or console window.
 Previous versions cause errors.

-For managing multiple versions of Node.js and NPM, use [nvm](https://github.com/creationix/nvm).
+For managing multiple versions of Node.js and NPM, use the [Node Version Manager (NVM)](https://github.com/creationix/nvm).

-## Create New Projects Based on the QuickStart
+## Creating New Projects with the QuickStart

 1. Clone this repo into a new project folder&mdash;for example, `my-proj`.